torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 an OOM routine is invoked to select and kill the bulkiest task in the cgroup.
 (See 10.
 OOM Control below.)

-The reclaim algorithm has not been modified for cgroups, except that pages that are selected for reclaiming come from the per-cgroup LRU list.
+The reclaim algorithm has yest been modified for cgroups, except that pages that are selected for reclaiming come from the per-cgroup LRU list.

 NOTE:
-  Reclaim does not work for the root cgroup, since we cannot set any limits on the root cgroup.
+  Reclaim does yest work for the root cgroup, since we canyest set any limits on the root cgroup.

 Note2:
   When panic_on_oom is set to "2", the whole system will panic.

-When oom event notifier is registered, event will be delivered.
+When oom event yestifier is registered, event will be delivered.
 (See oom_control section)

 2.6 Locking
 -----------

-   lock_page_cgroup()/unlock_page_cgroup() should not be called under the i_pages lock.
+   lock_page_cgroup()/unlock_page_cgroup() should yest be called under the i_pages lock.

    Other lock order is following: